CLINIC POLICY

 3. If this is your consent and you are requesting the release of your personal information to an authorized representative, please include a photocopy of your license with your signature clearly visible.

-Collection of Personal Health Information, E-Mail and Printing
+Collection of Personal Health Information, E-Mail, and Printing

 Summary: